harp-tech/protocol/Device.md

 > **Note**
 >
 > This register is to be deprecated in the near future in favor of the `R_UID` register.
 Until then, we strongly encourage the value of this register to duplicate the first two bytes of `R_UID`.
-Consider that the bytes should be packed in little-endian order.
+In this case, similarly to the harp protocol specification, the two bytes should be packed in little-endian order.